Myelogram of the Spine

 Preparing for a myelography test requires careful planning and adherence to specific guidelines to ensure your safety and the accuracy of the test results.
 Follow these preparation steps:

-- Arrange Transportation: Ensure you have someone to drive you both to the facility and back home post-test.
+- Arrange Transportation: Ensure someone will drive you to and from the facility where the test will take place.
 The test can affect your ability to drive safely.

 Pre-Appointment Checklist